SpectralCascade/Ossium/README.md

 # Additional notes
-I'm developing this project using Code::Blocks 17.12 on 64-bit (arm) Linux with the GNU GCC mingw compiler.
+I'm developing this project using Code::Blocks 17.12 on 64-bit (arm) Linux with the GNU GCC mingw-64 compiler.
 The engine is easily portable to Windows or Mac (you may need to change SDL 2 includes by removing the initial "SDL2/" for Windows builds).

 Before building, please make sure you are compiling with C++17 enabled (use compile option `-std=c++1z` or `-std=c++17` and make sure you're using GCC 8 or later) as the project makes use of some of those features.